Inuit languages: Phonology and phonetics

 Eastern Canadian Inuit language variants have fifteen consonants and three vowels (which can be long or short).

 Consonants are arranged with five places of articulation: bilabial, alveolar, palatal, velar and uvular; and three manners of articulation: voiceless stops, voiced continuants, and nasals, as well as two additional sounds—voiceless fricatives.
 The Alaskan dialects have an additional manner of articulation, the retroflex, which was present in proto-Inuit language.
 Retroflexes have disappeared in all the Canadian and Greenlandic dialects.
 In Natsilingmiutut, the voiced palatal stop /ɟ/ derives from a former retroflex.

 Almost all Inuit language variants have only three basic vowels and make a phonological distinction between short and long forms of all vowels.
 The only exceptions are at the extreme edges of the Inuit world: parts of Greenland, and in western Alaska.

 Morphology and syntax

-The Inuit languages, like other Eskimo–Aleut languages, have very rich morphological system, in which a succession of different morphemes are added to root words (like verb endings in European languages) to indicate things that, in languages like English, would require several words to express.
+The Inuit languages, like other Eskimo–Aleut languages, have very rich morphological systems in which a succession of different morphemes are added to root words (like verb endings in European languages) to indicate things that, in languages like English, would require several words to express.
 (See also: Agglutinative language and Polysynthetic language) All Inuit words begin with a root morpheme to which other morphemes are suffixed.
 The language has hundreds of distinct suffixes, in some dialects as many as 700.
 Fortunately for learners, the language has a highly regular morphology.
 Although the rules are sometimes very complicated, they do not have exceptions in the sense that English and other Indo-European languages do.

 This system makes words very long, and potentially unique.
 For example, in central Nunavut Inuktitut: